Broadmeadows railway station, Adelaide

 Broadmeadows railway station is located on the Gawler line.
-Situated on the boundary between the northern Adelaide suburbs of Davoren Park and Elizabeth North, and is located 28.2 km from Adelaide station.
+It is situated on the boundary between the northern Adelaide suburbs of Davoren Park and Elizabeth North, and is located 28.2 km from Adelaide station.

 History

 Broadmeadows opened in the 1950s, and was known as Elizabeth North railway station until 1961.

-It once had a ticket office and toilets either side of a shelter, but they were demolished in the 1980s, with the shelter demolished in the late 1990s or early 2000s, and replaced with a much smaller shelter.
+It once had a ticket office and toilets on either side of a shelter, but they were demolished in the 1980s, with the shelter being demolished in the late 1990s or early 2000s, and replaced with a much smaller shelter.
 The underground pedestrian tunnel was closed and demolished in the late 1990s due to concerns of safety and vandalism.
 In 2014, the station was upgraded with the platform extended and raised, a new shelter built, and new lighting installed.